How to Fix Broken Packages in Ubuntu

 Prerequisites

-• An account with sudo privileges
+• An account with sudo or root privileges.

-• An Ubuntu system
+• Ubuntu system.

 Check for Updates